+For those who have completed a Level 1 Interpreting course.
 This course is the ideal opportunity for you to develop some of the academic skills that you will need in order to progress onto the Level 3 qualifications in Community Interpreting, whilst also developing your knowledge of interpreting practice and the public services.
 We will look at how to improve your written expression in academic English and how to carry out research for interpreting assignments effectively.
 All the academic skills taught on the course will be embedded in the context of increasing your knowledge of Community Interpreting.
 Entry is by interview only.
 Please visit our website or contact the Centre for further information.

 Who is this course for